Zackyy1/Zackyy1/README.md

 - 🔭 Check out my latest & greatest project - [LinkHub](https://linkhub.gg)

-- 🌱 Currently learning new Frontend tech, like Vite, Astro & Svelte
+- 🌱 Currently learning new Frontend tech, like Vite, Astro & Svelte, as well as Motion Canvas

 - ❓ Have you heard of an air freshener that works with telepathy?
 It makes scents when you think about it.